Montgomery College: Rockville

 In 2008, Montgomery College named its Rockville Campus gallery the Sarah Silberman Art Gallery.
 In addition to donating $500,000 for its complete renovation, Sarah Silberman funded two endowed scholarships in ceramics and sculpture.
 In 2011, Montgomery College built its new Science Center on the Rockville Campus which features 29 new laboratories, followed by major renovations of the preexisting Science East and Science West buildings in 2014 and 2017 respectively.
 In January 2017, the new North Garage with over 900 covered parking spaces was opened on the Rockville campus.
-In October 2020, a new Student Services Center was completed, this allowed the consolidation of student services offices into one building.
+In October 2020, a new Student Services Center was completed, allowing the consolidation of student services offices into one building.